verveguy/slackalytics/README.md

 ## Deployment

-claudiajs handles the deployment to AWS Lambda and AWS APi Gateway.
+claudiajs handles the deployment to AWS Lambda and AWS API Gateway.

 For convenience, package.json includes the necessary invocation so you can use npm run